kevin07696/ecommerce/README.md

-# An eCommerce Project
+# An Ecommerce Project

-An eCommerce project working towards preventing spam reviewers and vendors.
+A project working towards preventing spam reviewers and vendors.
+This is also an experiment in using the HATEOAS (Hypermedia as the Engine of Application State) model in a high-traffic system like e-commerce.

 ## Tech
 Stack: Golang, HMMX, Templ, TailwindCSS, MongoDB, Docker